x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-federated-sharing-exchange-2013-help.md

 > [!IMPORTANT]
-> This feature of Exchange Server 2013 isn’t fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
+> This feature of Exchange Server 2013 isn't fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
 For more information, see <A href="https://go.microsoft.com/fwlink/?linkid=313640">Learn about Office 365 operated by 21Vianet</A>.